-Every first and third Friday of the month, I publish new podcast episodes featuring interviews with members of the writing community around the world—and listeners are raving about it.
+Every first and third Friday of the month, I publish new podcast episodes featuring interviews with members of the writing community around the world.

 Scott Birrenkott joined me to talk all things sci-fi: what it is, how to research for it, and how to find a balance between science and fiction when writing sci-fi of our own.
 Scott’s work has been featured with both Fiction Vortex and Liquid Imagination.

 Author Steven Salmon joined me for this episode to talk about his personal and professional experiences as a writer with cerebral palsy.
 His two books A Very New Day, and It’s a New Life!
 Mom Is Gone are available on Amazon and www.stevenbsalmon.com.

 This episode focuses on what I consider to be the four core components of scene structure—both what they are and how to incorporate them into our own work.